awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

    1. Keep the default for **Versioning options** \(**Use latest available component version**\)\.
 **Note**
 This setting ensures that your pipeline uses semantic versioning for the selected component, to detect dependency updates for automatically scheduled jobs\.
+To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

       If you had selected a component that has input parameters, you would also see the parameters in this area\.
 Parameters are not covered in this tutorial\.
 For more information about using input parameters in your components, and setting them in your recipes, see [Manage AWSTOE component parameters with EC2 Image Builder](manage-component-parameters.md)\.